How to write a news article

 Refer to specific schools, departments or research groups in the contact information or a fact box at the end instead of within the main text.

-News stories are always based in fact, so ensure that all is correct prior to publication.
-Explain and base any strong opinions or claims made.
+News stories are always based on facts, so ensure that everything is correct prior to publication.
+Explain and support any strong opinions or claims made.
 Double-check that all names and numbers are written correctly.

 As needed, divide sections of a news article with short, informative headings of a maximum of 5-6 words.
 Press releases in English do not require headings but they can be used.

 Add links to the end of the text.
-You can also add links within the text but limited their use.
-Always choose the option to have the link open in a new tab.
+You can also add links within the text but limit their use.
+If the link points to an external webpage, select the option to open it in a new tab.
+If it is to an aalto.fi page, do not select that option.

 Make a fact box in Drupal using the table tool.